vdhamer/Photo-Club-Hub/.github/README.md

 Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.

 The name of the photo club will probably disappear from the app's name at some point.
-This would be to emphasize that the app supports multiple photo clubs rather than just a single club.
+This will be needed to emphasize that the app supports multiple photo clubs rather than just one.

 ### The Portfolio Concept

-The app is designed to *showcase curated images made by members of photo clubs*.
+The app is designed to showcase curated images made by members of photo clubs.

 The images within the app are divided into `portfolios`.
-Within this app a portfolio covers the part of a photographer's work that was shared *within* a single photo club.
+Within this app, a portfolio covers the part of a photographer's work that was shared *within* a single photo club.
-Within a portfolio, images are displayed most-recent-first (as in social media and news channels).

-Images by a photographer that are *not* associated with a photo club are not supported by the app because the app is club oriented.
+Images by a photographer that are *not* associated with a photo club are not supported by the app because the app is club-oriented.
 But the app can provide a link to a photographer's personal, non-club-oriented website.

-If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different sets of images) for that photographer.
-Example 1: the photographer is simultaneously a member of multiple clubs.
-Example 2: the photographer is a former member of club A, but left club A and joined club B.
+If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different content) for that photographer.
+An example: the photographer is simultaneously a member of multiple clubs.
+A differebt example: the photographer was formerly a member of club A, but at some point left club A and joined club B.

 <p align="right">(<a href="#top">back to top</a>)</p>